Brooklyn Park police believe boy, almost 4, is one who fatally shot 2-year-old brother

 Also in the apartment at the time was the mother's 20-year-old boyfriend.
 He surrendered to police Saturday on suspicion of child endangerment.
 He's also been released ahead of charges.

-Charges could come either Monday or Tuesday, the deputy chief said.
+Charges could come Monday or Tuesday, Bruley said.
 The Star Tribune generally does not identify suspects before they are charged.

 The identity of the 2-year-old will be released by the Hennepin County Medical Examiner's Office.